Jamie England: Crawley Town

-England joined Conference Premier club Crawley Town on transfer deadline day in January 2007 and signed a deal until the end of the 2006–07 season.
+England joined Conference Premier club Crawley Town on transfer deadline day in January 2007 and signed a contract running until the end of the 2006–07 season.
 He made only three appearances for the club and scored no goals.
 He left the club during the 2007 off-season.

-Chelmsford City (loan and permanent signing)
+Chelmsford City

 England joined Isthmian League Premier Division club Chelmsford City on loan in March 2007.
 A third-place finish saw the Clarets qualify for the playoffs, but a shootout defeat to Billericay Town in the semi-finals ensured they would remain in the Premier Division for another season.
 England made seven appearances and scored three goals during the remainder of the 2006–07 season.
 England joined the club on a permanent basis during the 2007 off-season.
 England made 24 appearances during the 2007–08 season and helped the team to the Premier Division title, winning the first silverware of his career in the process.
 He departed the club during the 2008 off-season, following a "contract wrangle".